Stewart Lee: 2011–2019: The Alternative Comedy Experience

-2020–2022: Recent work
+2020s: recent work

 In September 2020, Asian Dub Foundation (a political band from London who had a Top 40 hit with "Buzzin'" in 1998) released a song called "Comin' Over Here", which was based on a sketch from Lee's Comedy Vehicle about the UKIP party leader Paul Nuttall.
 In December 2020, Lee teamed up with Asian Dub Foundation to release a video for the song, which was at that time part of an internet campaign (in the style of LadBaby, Rage Against The Machine et al.) to get the record to number one in time for the chart published by the Official Charts Company on 31 December 2020, thereby making the record the 'Brexit Day Number One'.
 On 1 December 2020, the song debuted at number 65, making it the week's highest new entry and the best selling single of the week (though "Comin' Over Here" was absent from the Official Audio Streaming Chart Top 100).

 In 2020, Lee wrote the documentary film King Rocker about singer Robert Lloyd and the band The Nightingales.
 The film featured Frank Skinner, Marc Riley, Robin Askwith, Duran Duran's John Taylor and Samira Ahmed.
 In 2022, Lee removed his material from Spotify because it refused to stop The Joe Rogan Experience spreading COVID-19 misinformation on its platform.

+Lee took part in "A Show for Gareth Richards" at the Edinburgh Fringe Festival 2023, which was staged by fellow comedians Mark Simmons and Danny Ward to honour Richards life after he died in a car-crash in April 2023.
+The show won the first Victoria Wood award at the Edinburgh Comedy Awards 2023 and raised almost £20,000 for Gareth's family.

+In 2023 Lee wrote a contemporary version of the Porter scene for the Royal Shakespeare Company production of Macbeth.
+Director Wils Wilson said "The Porter is dark, funny, edgy, political, clever, a truth teller - Stewart is all of these things, and straight away I knew I wanted to ask him to write to.
+He has a really deep understanding of how comedy works.
+The Porter scene is a strange meta moment in Macbeth and I knew Stewart would enjoy playing with that."

+Lee performed his 2024 tour show "Basic Lee" at The Lowry in Salford, which was filmed and broadcast on 20 July by Sky Comedy, as Stewart Lee, Basic Lee: Live at the Lowry.
+The film was produced by Drum Studios in association with Awkward Films, with producer director Colin Dench.

+It was followed by "Stewart Lee Vs The Man-Wulf", which toured the UK through 2025.